-JP4 is used to select the power of the PS/2 keyboard and PS/2 mouse ports.
-Selecting $5V_s$ tandby will allow you to use the PS/2 keyboard or PS/2 mouse to wake up the system.
+JP4 is used to select the power of the PS/2 keyboard/mouse port.
+Selecting $5V$ standby will allow you to use a PS/2 keyboard or PS/2 mouse to wake up the system.

 The 5VSB power source of your power supply must support ≥720mA.